JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/utility/notebooks.md

 Many people are very happy with the Pluto model, where the state is always consistent (as in a spreadsheet), where others prefer the linar execution model of Jupyter notebooks where you often need to restart the kernel and run from the top to make sure all is consistent.

+You can test Pluto in the browser without installing it at <https://binder.plutojl.org/>.

 The author of Pluto.jl gave a talk ([YouTube link](https://youtu.be/Rg3r3gG4nQo?feature=shared)) at JupyterCon 2023, which is a good demonstration of how to use Pluto.jl.